yoeran/e-missions.nl/src/custom-data/topics/en/email.md

     todo: Avoid sending versions of collaborative documents back and forth.
 Work in shared documents instead.
   - tip: Reduce Attachment Size
-    explanation: You can  reduce, convert and down­sample the size of your attachement in the saving settings.
+    explanation: The two main contributors to a large PDF file are redundant texts and large images.
+You can reduce, convert and down­sample the size of your attachement in the saving settings.
 For most cases, it still fits the purpose of reading, collaborating or improving.
 Only if you want to have a file (large-scale) printed, you should take into account the required